open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/how-to-guides/data-quality-observability/quality/tests-yaml.md

 ### Compare 2 Tables for Differences
 Compare 2 tables for differences.
 Allows a user to check for integrity.
-Supports comparing tables across different connectors.
+Supports comparing tables across different services.
 For example, you can compare a table in Snowflake with a table in Redshift.

 Supported connectors: